Histology-World!

 e.
 Red blood cells

-Blood is composed of the formed elements and plasma.
-Plasma is the liquid portion of blood.
-The formed elements consist of the cells and cell fragments.
-The erythrocytes (red blood cells), platelets, and leukocytes (white blood cells) are all considered formed elements.
+Blood is composed of plasma (the liquid portion) and the formed elements, which consist of cells and cell fragments.
+Erythrocytes, platelets, and leukocytes are all considered formed elements.